hoehermann/purple-signald/README.md

 * Sometimes, group chats are added to the buddy list more than once.
 * In group chats, on outgoing messages the sender name may have a different color than displayed in the list of chat participants.
 * When sending an image with delayed acknowledgements, the image is not displayed locally.
+* Read receipts on group chats do not work util the list of participants has been loaded.
+This usually affects only the first message of a chat.

 ### Getting Started